esluyter/ESTimeline/README.md

 ```
 ~thisTimeline.goto(\next)
 ```
+  - you can use a comment clip (shift-C) for this dummy "next" clip -- the first line of the comment is its name
 - it's important to use `s.bind` for server operations inside of routines, otherwise the timing is off.
 ```
 var syn;